 Many VPNs work with Kodi but we recommend IPVanish for a number of reasons.
 It’s one of the few VPNs fast enough that it won’t slow speeds significantly, it is easy to install on a Fire Stick or FireTV and it doesn’t log your activity so scores well for privacy.
 We’ll go into more detail on VPNs and how they can prevent buffering, later in this article.

-LARGE NETWORK:IPVanish is easy to use with Kodi & Fire Stick.
+BEST VPN FOR KODI & FIRESTICK:IPVanish is easy to use with Kodi & Fire Stick.
 Offers strong privacy and security with a huge number of IPs and servers plus additional protection against DNS leaks.
 Fast speeds.
-7-day money back guarantee.
+7-day money-back guarantee.

 What causes Kodi buffering issues?

-There are two main reasons that you might find it difficult to stream media from the internet.
+There are several reasons that you might find it difficult to stream media from the internet.
 Most commonly, there is a problem with your internet connection.
-This issue affects Kodi regardless of which device you’re using, and can be quickly diagnosed once you know what to look for.
-The second reason is that your device isn’t powerful enough or isn’t configured correctly.
+This issue affects Kodi regardless of which device you’re using and can be quickly diagnosed once you know what to look for.
+It’s is that your device isn’t powerful enough or isn’t configured correctly.
 This is usually only an issue on portable devices such as the Chromecast or Firestick.